vitkolos/notes-ipp/semestr6/natural-language-processing/exam.md

 - What problem does attention in NMT address?
 Provide the key idea of the method.
 	- arbitrary-length sentences fit badly into a fixed vector
 	- without attention
-		- encoder needs to compress the information contained in the original sentence
+		- encoder needs to compress the information contained in the original (source) sentence
 		- for longer sentences, important details can be lost
 	- attention allows the decoder to look at different parts of the source sentence at each decoding step
 		- it uses a weighted sum